awslabs/aws-elasticache-cluster-client-libmemcached/README.md

 Then track the installation directory path for libmemcached, as that will be needed to compile PHP memcached client.

-Note: if you want to run the ElastiCache memcached PHP client on AMIs other than Amazon Linux, statically link the libmemcached library in the PHP-memcached clent compilation, which will generate memcached.so binary extension which should be portable across Linux platforms.
+Note: if you want to run the ElastiCache memcached PHP client on AMIs other than Amazon Linux, statically link the libmemcached library in the PHP-memcached client compilation, which will generate memcached.so binary extension which should be portable across Linux platforms.

 # Resources
 ---------